drycc/workflow/src/quickstart/provider/aws/dns.md

 ## Find Your Load Balancer Hostname

-On EC2, Deis Workflow will automatically provision and attach an Elastic Load Balancer (ELB) to the [Router][].
-The Router is responsible for routing HTTP and HTTPS requests from the public internet to applications that are deployed and managed by Deis Workflow, as well as streaming TCP requests to the [Builder][].
+On EC2, Drycc Workflow will automatically provision and attach an Elastic Load Balancer (ELB) to the [Router][].
+The Router is responsible for routing HTTP and HTTPS requests from the public internet to applications that are deployed and managed by Drycc Workflow, as well as streaming TCP requests to the [Builder][].

-By describing the `deis-router` service, you can see what hostname allocated by AWS for your Deis Workflow cluster:
+By describing the `drycc-router` service, you can see what hostname allocated by AWS for your Drycc Workflow cluster:

 ```
-$ kubectl --namespace=deis describe svc deis-router | egrep LoadBalancer
+$ kubectl --namespace=drycc describe svc drycc-router | egrep LoadBalancer
 Type:                   LoadBalancer
 LoadBalancer Ingress:   abce0d48217d311e69a470643b4d9062-2074277678.us-west-1.elb.amazonaws.com
 ```